nhost/nhost/README.md

 Here are some ways of contributing to making Nhost better:

 - **[Try out Nhost](https://docs.nhost.io/get-started/quick-start)**, and think of ways to make the service better.
+Let us know here on GitHub.
 - Join our [Discord](https://discord.com/invite/9V7Qb2U) and connect with other members to share and learn from.
 - Send a pull request to any of our [open source repositories](https://github.com/nhost) on Github.
 Check our [contribution guide](https://github.com/nhost/nhost/blob/main/CONTRIBUTING.md) for more details about how to contribute.
 We're looking forward to your contribution!

-For more information, read our [Contribution Guide](https://github.com/nhost/nhost/blob/main/CONTRIBUTING.md)

 ## Security